[WordPress] How to display a site displayed in a subdirectory on the top page

 ・http://localhost/jp/

-*The English site will be displayed, but if you do not use it, please delete it or move it from the public directory.
+*The English site will be displayed, but if you do not intend to use it, please delete it or move it from the public directory.

 summary

-you've learned that if you make a mistake in the settings, you may encounter problems such as being unable to access the admin screen or your site turning blank.
+incorrect settings can cause problems such as being unable to access the admin panel or the site going blank.
 If you

-pay close attention to the points where mistakes are likely to occur, you won't encounter any problems, so please make sure to check everything carefully before setting it up!
+pay close attention to the points where mistakes are likely to occur, you shouldn't encounter any problems, so please double-check everything before configuring!

 Thank you for watching!